jeremenichelli/jeremenichelli.github.io/_posts/2016-10-10-better-control-and-speed-react-render.md

 [See it in action](https://jsfiddle.net/jeremenichelli/rt9tnk45/)

-These optimizations are similar to the ones shown before.
-The general take is to place outside the component everything that will remain constant.
+These optimizations are similar to the ones shown before, the final take is to place outside the render function everything that will remain constant.

-## TL;DR
+## Wrap-up

-- Use `shouldComponentUpdate` for more granular renders whenever possible.
+For more granular control over render calls use `shouldComponentUpdate`.

-- Detect _static_ parts on your components and move them outside of it.
+Detect static parts on your components and move them outside as constants.

-- Avoid anonymous references during renders to reduce memory allocation and speed up execution time.
+Avoid anonymous references during renders to reduce memory allocation and speed up execution time.